ARCHIVES OF PIANOFORTE MAKERS

 Fires figure heavily in piano history, and when Birdingbury Hall burned down in 1859, one of the treasured possessions lined up on the lawn was a piano.

 Wurlitzers inform me that they have no archive material whatsoever.
-Chickering & Sons say "all of the collateral materials, photographs, etc., going back to the early days was lost sight of when the company re-located to the present address", yet the Museum of American History has a “huge” collection of Chickering records on microfilm.
+Chickering & Sons said "all of the collateral materials, photographs, etc., going back to the early days was lost sight of when the company re-located to the present address", yet the Museum of American History has a “huge” collection of Chickering records on microfilm.

 Lindner's short-lived plastic and alloy pianos were only invented in the 1950s, but when they (International Piano Industries Ltd.) were placed in the hands of the Receiver in 1975, no paperwork was kept, and even these fairly modern pianos are more or less without archives or spare parts.
 There seems to have been little point in offering a 70-year guarantee on their soundboards!